Founder member of FECMA

 Company Voluntary Arrangement (“CVA”)

 If you are being provided with information to continue trading with this new company, then does the information make sense?
-If the information all sounds very positive for the new company, then why was a CVA not considered?
+If the information all sounds very positive for the new company, then why was a Company Voluntary Arrangement (CVA) not considered?

-A CVA proposal must be “Fit, Fair & Feasible” and is reported on by an Insolvency Practitioner at a stage whilst they are in the role as Nominee, prior to the CVA coming into force.
+A CVA proposal must be “Fit, Fair & Feasible” and is reported on by an insolvency Practitioner at a stage whilst they are in the role as Nominee, prior to the Company Voluntary Arrangement (CVA) coming into force.

 Fit – fit for purpose